 So if your kid happens to be familiar with the show, there’s one idea for you.
-And if they’re not familiar, I would highly recommend it!
-(I don’t believe screen time is altogether “bad”… but I do think we need to be very careful with the quantity and quality).
+(And if they’re not familiar, I would highly recommend it for the occasional screen time!)

 If you don’t like the finding place idea, you could simply hide or put the treasure map in a place that your kids will naturally find it.
 Like a favorite play area or toy – just make sure they don’t accidentally throw the map away!